SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/BMI.md

 step 1- start
-step 2 - Accept the number for how many people it is going to work step 3 - Accept weight in kilograms and height in meters step 4 - check whether the input is valid or not
-   4.1 - if it is valid, goto step 5
+step 2 - Accept the number for how many people it is going to work step 3 - Accept weight in kilograms and height in meters step 4 - check whether the input is valid or invalid ( if input is lessthan or equal to zero ,characters or symbols) 4.1 - if it is valid, goto step 5
-   4.2 - if it is invalid, goto step 10
-step 5- calculate BMI as weight/(height*height)
-step 6- check the BMI
+   4.2 - if it is invalid, print invalid input and goto step 10 step 5- calculate BMI as weight/(height*height) step 6- check the BMI
     6.1- if BMI is lessthan 18.5 ,it is underweight